 The tension between the voluntary and the involuntary hovers between the tenderness of touch's recognition and the antics of play.
 The animate and the inanimate transform as the body meets the object in an embrace with the audience.

-a work by Meg Stuart and Ann Hamilton
+Meg Stuart and Ann Hamilton